atharvbyadav/Mastering-WSL/README.md

 ---

 ### **WSL Versions**
-- **WSL 1**: Lightweight and fast, but doesn’t offer full system call compatibility.
+- **WSL 1**: Lightweight and fast, but doesn't offer full system call compatibility.
 - **WSL 2**: Uses a real Linux kernel with better performance and compatibility (recommended).

 ---